 You know what it’s like to pass someone on the freeway that’s either going a tad too slow or they seem to be an irresponsible driver.
 When it comes to vessels out on the water, there are rules to follow when passing, or overtaking, other vessels to ensure everyone’s safe and under the same understanding.

 There will certainly be a time you’ll overtake another vessel, so the most important rule to follow when doing so is to keep well out of the way of the vessel you overtake.
 A safe distance is your best insurance policy under these circumstances.
 You’ll know when you’ve officially overtaken another vessel when you’ve crossed the 22.5-degree mark abaft their beam.
 At night time, this means that only the stern light of the vessel will be visible before being overtaken.

 To keep things absolutely safe when sailing out on the water, you want to always assume that your sailboat is doing the overtaking if at all it’s uncertain who of the two vessels is doing the overtaking.
 This ensures that you’ll be the one guaranteeing the appropriate amount of distance between you and the other vessel is set.

 7. Right of Way with Sailing Vessels

-Getting used to the sailing collision regulations is an important step to becoming a safe and responsible sailor, so being to determine the correct right of way sailboats should take when confronting one another is crucial.
+Getting used to sailing collision regulations is an important step to becoming a safe and responsible sailor, so being to determine the correct right of way sailboats should take when confronting one another is crucial.
 While it’s not always the case that every sailing vessel will be as clear of the rules as you, it’s nonetheless vital information for correctly operating out on the water.